A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

-After the route in the window is complete, the window is moved forward and the same process is repeated with the destination point of the previous window as the source of the next window.
-This process continues until the driver wants a recommendation mechanism.
+This constraint states that the driver can move to grid cell $g_l$ if the distance between the current position of driver $g_k$ and the grid cell $g_l$ which is denoted by $w^R_{k,l}$, is less than $t\cdot |SP(g_i,g_j)|-d_{jk} -|SP(g_l,g_i)|$.
+After the route in the window is complete, the window is slid and the same process is repeated with the destination point of the previous window as the source of the next window.
+This process continues until the last passenger in the vehicle reaches his destination.

-Alg.
-1 presents the pseudocode of the Backward Greedy.
-After creating the $k$-hop window around the source node $o_s$, the node with maximum requests from the source node is returned ($o_i$) as the destination point of the window and added to the backtrack array $b$ (lines 7-10).
-If $o_i$ is directly connected to the source then the source is updated and the path is returned by backtracking from the destination point to the source through the array $b$, and the window is moved forward (lines 11-14), else we will loop till the nodes connected to the destination point are directly connected to the source node $o_s$ and keep appending them to the backtrack array $b$ (lines 15-19).
-This procedure is repeated till the point the driver wants the recommendation mechanism.
+Algorithm 1 presents the pseudocode of the Backward Greedy algorithm.
+After creating the $k$-hop window around the source node $o_s$, the node with maximum expected requests from the source node is returned ($o_d$) as the destination point of the window and added to the backtrack array $b$ (lines 5-8).
+If $o_d$ is directly connected to the source then the source is updated and the path is returned by backtracking from the destination point to the source through the array $b$, and the window is slid (lines 9-12), else we will loop till the nodes connected to the destination point are directly connected to the source node $o_s$ and keep appending them to the backtrack array $b$ (lines 13-17).
+This procedure is repeated till the last passenger in the vehicle reaches his destination.